Skip to content

 Created inDate range

-Free textSearches title, code, design fields, and notes
+Free textSearches name and notes

 [Screenshot: experiments list with multiple filters applied]